crmall/prizorsdk_flutter/README.md

 - `appName`: The name of the app to be displayed.

 - `isRootRoute`: (optional): If it is true, the Prizor SDK will be the root route of the application.
 If it is false, the Prizor SDK will be a normal route of the application.
 The default value is false.
+(See the example below)

 - `titleRoute`: (optional): When `isRootRoute` is [`true`], this parameter will be used as the title of `AppBar`  the route.
 The default value is `empty`.
+(See the example below)

 - `accentColor`: The primary color of the app, used in the app bar, buttons, icons, etc.